ubports/docs.ubports.com/porting/introduction/Intro.rst

 Porting methods
 ---------------

-This guide documents three different porting methods, which we call: **Full system image method**, **Halium-boot method**, and **Standalone kernel method**.
+This guide documents three different porting methods: the **Full system-image method**, the **Halium-boot method**, and the **Standalone-kernel method**.
-When porting based on Halium 7.1 the Full system image method is the only available method to follow.
+For Halium 7.1 the "Full system-image method" is the only available method to follow when porting.
 For Halium 9.0 all three methods are possible.

 Full system image method
 ^^^^^^^^^^^^^^^^^^^^^^^^

 This porting method requires building both the boot image (halium-boot.img) and the full device specific system image (system.img) from source and installing these together with the UBports root file system (rootfs).
-For Halium 7.1 ports this is the only possible method (Consequently, this method is sometimes referred to as *the Halium 7.1 method*).
+For Halium 7.1 ports this is the only possible method.
+(Consequently, you may find this method sometimes referred to as *the Halium 7.1 method*).
 For Halium 9.0 it is also possible to use this method, however for Halium 9.0 the other two methods below are probably easier.

 Halium-boot method
 ^^^^^^^^^^^^^^^^^^

-For this porting method it is sufficent to build the halium-boot.img and install this together with the Halium GSI and the UBports rootfs.
-This method can be used for Halium 9.0 ports.
+For this porting method it is sufficent to build the halium-boot.img and install it together with the Halium GSI and the UBports rootfs.
+For Halium 9.0 ports this method can be used.

-Standalone kernel method
+Standalone-kernel method
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This porting method only requires building the kernel and installing this together with the Halium ramdisk, the Halium GSI and the UBports rootfs.
-This method can be used for Halium 9.0 ports.
+This porting method only requires building the kernel and installing it together with the Halium ramdisk, the Halium GSI and the UBports rootfs.
+For Halium 9.0 ports this method can be used.

 All methods share some common steps.
 However, there are also significant differences that must not be missed.
-Therefore, the methods will be treated separately in the subsequent sections where needed.
+Therefore, the methods will be treated separately in subsequent sections where needed.

-The remainder of this section gives some words of advice to new porters.
+The remainder of this section brings words of advice to new porters.
 If you already have porting experience or ROM building experience, you can likely skip straight to :ref:`Preparations <Preparations>`.

 .. _The-challenges-of-the-porting-process:

 The challenges of the porting process
 -------------------------------------

-Building the necessary components and getting them to work together properly always involves an amount of code modifications, configuring and testing, but considerably moreso when doing full system image builds, compared to builds using the GSI (see :ref:`porting methods <Porting-methods>`).
+Building the necessary component so that they work together always involves an amount of code modifications, configuring and testing, but considerably moreso when doing full system image builds, compared to builds using the GSI (see :ref:`porting methods <Porting-methods>`).

-Luckily, there is a community of porters out there who are eager to see Ubuntu Touch ported to new devices.
-When you run into trouble, you should search the sources below (:ref:`Getting-community-help`) to see if others before you have solved the issue.
-There are online Telegram chat groups you can join to ask for help, but please bear in mind that those participating are doing so in their spare time.
+Our community of porters are eager to port Ubuntu Touch to new devices.
+Consult the sources below (:ref:`Getting-community-help`) to see if others before you have solved issues you face.
+There are online Telegram chat-groups you can join to ask for help, but please bear in mind that those participating are doing so in their spare time.

 .. _Prior-knowledge-and-skills:

 Prior knowledge and skills
 --------------------------

-Porters come in all sizes and shapes, so to speak.
-Therefore, this guide does not presuppose extensive knowledge or skills in any particular field.
-You should, however, as a bare minimum be familiar with some common shell commands and be comfortable working from the terminal on you host PC.
+This guide does not presuppose extensive knowledge or skills in any particular field to account for porters coming in all sizes and shapes.
+At the very least be familiar with some common shell commands and be comfortable working from the terminal on you host PC.
 Furthermore, the guide is based on a host PC running Linux.
 If you have some knowledge of programming, this will come in handy at some point, especially if you are familiar with C / C++.
-Also, you should familiarize yourself with git and set up a Github or Gitlab account to keep track of your code changes.
+Also, you should familiarize yourself with Git and set up a GitLab or GitHub account to keep track of your code changes.
 It is wise to start documenting your steps from the very beginning.

-We have attempted to give a certain amount of explanation along the way.
-However, this guide is not an in-depth reference into the architecture and inner workings of Ubuntu Touch, and gaining a deeper understanding will consequently require an amount of research on your part.
+Explanation is attempted along the way.
+However, this guide is not an in-depth reference into the architecture and inner workings of Ubuntu Touch.
+Gaining a deeper understanding is possible with some research on your part.

 .. _Getting-community-help:

 Getting community help
 ----------------------

-When you run into trouble, and you will, refer to one or more of the sources below:
+When you run into trouble, and you will, consult one or more of the sources below:

 * `Telegram: @halium <https://t.me/halium>`_
 * `Telegram: @ubports_porting <https://t.me/ubports_porting>`_